What is spinal stenosis?

 There are two types of spinal stenosis.
 The first is called Lumbar Spinal Stenosis and it is in the lower back.
 The second is in the neck and it is called Cervical Spinal Stenosis.
 The latter is more common to older people since it is mostly the result of growing older.
 Cervical Spinal Stenosis generally appears in the fifth decade of human life.
 It extends to all other subsequent ages which are characterized by a gradual decrease of physical activity and a tendency to lean forward (while standing or walking).
 That is also known as kyphosis.

 What are the symptoms of the two types of spinal stenosis?

 Some common symptoms of lumbar spinal stenosis are: numbness, pain or cramping in the legs, weakness or tingling in the legs or feet and problems with bladder or bowel movements which might lead to incontinence in severe cases.

-On the other hand, some cervical spinal stenosis symptoms would be pain in the neck or shoulders, headaches, numbness or muscle weakness, clumsiness, loss of balance, and they may last from a short period of time to maybe becoming a chronic disease ranging from mild to severe.
+On the other hand, some of the symptoms of cervical spinal stenosis are: pain in the neck or shoulders, numbness or muscle weakness, headaches, clumsiness, loss of balance.
+The symptoms may last from a short period of time to possibly becoming a chronic disease ranging from mild to severe.